Skewen

 Skewen (Sgiwen) is a village within the county borough of Neath Port Talbot, in Wales.
 The village is served by Skewen railway station and has its own rugby club.

 History

 Skewen was once an industrial village.
-There were a number of collieries around the village.
-The Crown and Mines Royal Copper Works and the Cheadle and Neath Abbey Ironworks were once important industrial sites which stood close by.
+There was a number of collieries around the village.
+The Crown and Mines Royal Copper Works and the Cheadle and Neath Abbey Ironworks were, once, important industrial sites which stood close by.
 Old top-loading blast furnaces can also be seen at Neath Abbey.
 To the south of Skewen lies the village of Llandarcy, the site of the United Kingdom's first oil refinery.
-The site of this former oil refinery is now being developed as an urban village called Coed Darcy, a development which was promoted at its start by the Prince of Wales's Foundation for the Built Environment.
+The site of this former oil refinery is now being developed as an urban village called Coed Darcy, a development which was promoted, at its start, by the Prince of Wales's Foundation for the Built Environment.

 Monuments of interest

 The ruins of Neath Abbey, a former Cistercian monastery, are now in the care of Cadw.
 On Mynydd Drumau to the north of the village is an ancient standing stone known as the Carreg Bica (or 'Maen Bradwen').